solo-io/gloo/docs/content/guides/graphql/automatic_discovery.md

 Gloo Edge can automatically discover API specifications and create GraphQL schemas.
 The generated `GraphQLApi` includes the configuration for REST or gRPC resolvers and schema definitions for the types of data to return to GraphQL queries.

+{{% notice warning %}}
+Automatic schema generation is recommended for use in development environments to quickly create initial GraphQLApi custom resources from existing APIs.
+Once these custom resources are generated, you must manage them in the same way as other Gloo custom resources, especially when deploying them into downstream environments.
+It is not recommended to use autogeneration in production.
+{{% /notice %}}

 Gloo Edge supports two modes of discovery: allowlist and blocklist.
 For more information about these discovery modes, see the [Function Discovery Service (FDS) guide]({{% versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/#function-discovery-service-fds" %}}).

 {{% notice note %}}